 Another interesting note is that Álvarez connected more power punches than jabs in 11 of the 12 rounds.
 The only round Álvarez threw more jabs was the 1st round, which is generally when boxers throw the fewest punches and are getting a feel for their opponent and measuring distance.
 In contrast, Golovkin landed more jabs in 6 of the 12 rounds.

 Boxing uses subjective measurements to determine the winner of the match.
-The judges may count total punches, taking into consideration aggression, control of the ring, tempo of the fight, damage inflicted, and the boxer’s efficiency.
-Boxing matches have 3 judges scoring the bout, and each judge put different weights on the above measurements.
+The judges may count total punches, considering aggression, control of the ring, tempo of the fight, damage inflicted, and the boxer’s efficiency.
+Boxing matches have 3 judges scoring the bout, and each judge puts different weights on the above measurements.

 To create my own scorecard, I created the following weights on each of the punch metrics we discussed above.
 In this point system, power punches landed are heavily favored.

-My rational for these points is as follows.
+My rationale for these points is as follows.

-Rounds 1 and 9 are extremely close and could be considered toss-ups, along with round 11; all which equate in Golovkin’s favor given my scorecard system.
+Rounds 1 and 9 are extremely close and could be considered toss-ups, along with round 11, all of which equate in Golovkin’s favor, given my scorecard system.

-Totaling up the results, I have Golovkin winning 9 of the 12 rounds for a score of 117 to 111; there were no knockdowns by either boxer in this fight.
-3 of the 12 rounds were extremely close and could have gone either way when judging the match in real time: causing a tie scenario.
+Totaling up the results, I have Golovkin winning 9 of the 12 rounds for a score of 117 to 111 (even with the high point value I give to power punches).
+There were no knockdowns by either boxer in this fight, and 3 of the 12 rounds were extremely close and could have gone either way.